Bottle Boys

 Bottle Boys is a British sitcom which ran for two series on ITV between 1 September 1984 and 24 August 1985.
-Starring Robin Askwith as football-mad milkman Dave Deacon, the series mined broad comedy from randy Dave's amorous adventures.

-However, as well as the sexual innuendo of his earlier big-screen adventures, Askwith was equally likely to find himself embroiled in more off-the-wall exploits, and found himself at various points in the series dressing up as a cow, inadvertently engaged to Sharon the secretary, and meeting then-Prime Minister Margaret Thatcher (played by an actor).
+Starring Robin Askwith as football-mad milkman Dave Deacon, the series mined broad comedy from Dave's work situations and his amorous adventures, including dressing up as a cow, inadvertently becoming engaged to Sharon the secretary, and meeting then-Prime Minister Margaret Thatcher (played by the actress Janet Hargreaves).

+The show is currently being repeated on Rewind TV.

+Background

 The part of Dave Deacon was originally written for Jim Davidson, who was by this time moving into sitcom with Up the Elephant and Round the Castle, also on ITV.
-Future BBC controller John Birt, during his tenure at London Weekend Television, suggested that Askwith take the part.
+When he was unavailable, future BBC controller John Birt, during his tenure at London Weekend Television, suggested that Askwith take the part.

-Critical reception
+Reception

+The first episode of Bottle Boys drew 9.3m viewers, placing it 16th in that week's ratings chart.
+However, no other episodes appeared in the Top Twenty listings.

-The series has a reputation as one of the worst British sitcoms ever produced.
-Mark Lewisohn, writing in the Radio Times Guide to Comedy observes that "ITV sitcoms had often plumbed the depths, but this was the limit", and also observed that Bottle Boys was reputedly despised by comedy executives at ITV.
-He described Bottle Boys as his "worst ever" British sitcom.
+The series is widely regarded as one of the worst British sitcoms ever produced.
+Mark Lewisohn, writing in the Radio Times Guide to Comedy, observes that "ITV sitcoms had often plumbed the depths, but this was the limit", and also observed that Bottle Boys was reputedly despised by comedy executives at ITV.
+He described Bottle Boys as his choice for "worst ever" British sitcom.

-Writer Vince Powell was no stranger to working on shows that attracted a bad press, however, having created two of the most controversial comedy shows of the 1970s: Love Thy Neighbour and Mind Your Language.
+Writer Vince Powell was no stranger to working on shows that attracted a bad press, having created two of the most controversial comedy shows of the 1970s: Love Thy Neighbour and Mind Your Language.

 The programme also made number 97 in Channel Four's 100 Greatest TV Moments from Hell list show, a retrospective of television's low points of the last fifty years.